benderCRC/laptopKS/README.md

 ## Set autologon for KDE (OPTIONAL)

-Since these are for new users I set there to be an autologon untill they run the change password script I do this setting autologin in /etc/sddm.conf, then the conf file is deleted in my script to remove this
+Since these are for new users I set there to be an autologon until they run the change password script.
+I do this setting autologin in /etc/sddm.conf, then the conf file is deleted in my script to remove this